Royal North Shore Hospital

-The Royal North Shore Hospital (RNSH) is a major public teaching hospital in Sydney, Australia, located in St Leonards.
-It serves as a teaching hospital for Sydney Medical School at the University of Sydney and has over 600 beds.
-It is the principal tertiary referral hospital for the Northern Sydney Local Health District.
-Its primary referral area accommodates 5.7% of the Australian population or 17% of the NSW population.
-It is ranked 4th on Newsweek's 2021 ranking of Australia's best hospitals.
+The Royal North Shore Hospital (RNSH) is a major public teaching hospital on the Lower North Shore region of Sydney, New South Wales, Australia, located in the suburb of St Leonards.
+It serves as a teaching hospital for Sydney Medical School at the University of Sydney, University of Technology Sydney and Australian Catholic University and has over 600 beds.

-Introduction

-The Royal North Shore Hospital (RNSH) is a leading tertiary teaching hospital of The University of Sydney, University of Technology and Australian Catholic University.
+RNSH is the principal tertiary referral hospital for the Northern Sydney Local Health District.
 It is also a major Trauma Centre which provides specialised services in the areas of severe burns, neonatal intensive care, spinal cord injury and interventional radiology.
 The Kolling Institute of Medical Research is a health and medical research centre with a focus on research training.
+Its primary referral area accommodates 5.7% of the Australian population or 17% of the NSW population.

+RNSH was ranked as the third best hospital in Australia, based on the Newsweek 2023 World's Best Hospitals list.